 expTypevariable is not set and the buyer has not previously checked the "remember me" box on the login page:

 You can use digital goods with the following payments features:

-- Recurring payments.
-Some Express Checkout fields are not relevant to the digital goods flows, and thus are not supported.
-See Features Not Supported With Digital Goods for details.
+Some Express Checkout fields are not relevant to digital goods flows.
+See Non-supported features for details.

 - Physical goods Digital goods are digital media that the buyer downloads or accesses online.

 - Shipping addresses Downloading electronic media only does not involve shipping addresses.